NotWoods/omlhawaii/_bios/gary.md

-**GARRETTE OAKES**’ 50 years of construction background is extensive and encompasses numerous projects, several of which are between $50 and $191 million
+**GARRETTE OAKES**’ 50 years of construction background is extensive and encompasses numerous projects, several of which are between $50 and $191 million.

 ### LICENSES, EDUCATION & ASSOCIATION:
 * Civil Engineer, CE